Behodler/pyrotokens3/README.md

 ## The 3 Laws of Pyrotokens

-The redeem rate equation is given by the fraction $\frac{B}{T}$.
-While minting and redeeming leave the fraction unchanged, the numerator and denominator can move independently of one another.
+The redeem rate equation is given by the fraction B/T. While minting and redeeming leave the fraction unchanged, the numerator and denominator can move independently of one another.
 However the following contract enforced rules apply:

 1. When the denominator changes, the numerator must remain fixed.
 2. When the numerator changes, the denominator must remain fixed.